chanmix51/agrum/README.md

 select
   company.company_id    as company_id,
   company.name          as name,
-  address               as default_address -- ← address is the type specified by the join below from company join address
+  address               as default_address -- <-+ address is the type specified by the join below from company                               --   | it will return the composite type join address                             -- <-+
     on address.address_id = company.default_address_id
 where company.company_id = '…'::uuid;
 ```